 Arakawa Under the Bridge was digitally published in English by Crunchyroll.
-Vertical Inc. has licensed the series for physical release and will release the first omnibus in November 2017.
+Vertical Inc. has licensed the series for physical release and plan to release the first omnibus on November 21, 2017.

 The manga was adapted into a Japanese live-action drama TV series directed by Ken Iizuka and Keinosuke Hara that aired on TBS and MBS from July 26 to September 27, 2011; and also into a Japanese live-action film directed by Ken Iizuka that was screened on February 4, 2012.